 A reader has heard about "secret government debt consolidation programs."
-He might be right.
+Do they actually exist?

 Question: Are there legitimate government debt consolidation programs out there?
 I see a lot of commercials advertising things like this, but I’m skeptical.
 If this is true, who are these programs for?
 If I sign up for them, do I have to pay anything?
 Where will my money go?
 How can a government relief program get me out of debt, anyway?
 The more I think about it, the more the whole thing seems too good to be true.

 Yes, there really are legitimate government debt relief programs and it’s a shame they’re not more widely known.
 The federal government has, by its own admission, done a poor job advertising them.
 Here are five that everyone should know about:

 1. Homeowners Assistance Fund (HAF)

 The Homeowner Assistance Fund (HAF) was established under the American Rescue Plan Act of 2021 in response to the financial hardships American homeowners faced due to the COVID-19 pandemic.
 It’s a $9 billion federal program that was created to:

 - Help homeowners avoid mortgage delinquencies, defaults, and foreclosures

 - Prevent the loss of utilities and protections like electricity, internet, or property insurance

 - Assist with homeowner or condominium association fees.